 This is not the first time that students have raised concerns about the Penn Dining Plan.
 In July, Engineering sophomore Colby Cox launched a petition to protest Penn's policy of disallowing students to cancel their Penn dining plans prior to the beginning of school.
 The petition received more than 200 signatures, but no changes were made to Penn's policies.

-In March 2016, The Daily Pennsylvanian also conducted an unofficial survey which found that nearly 80 percent of freshmen respondents wish they did not have to be on a Penn meal plan.
+In March 2016, The Daily Pennsylvanian also conducted an unofficial survey which found that nearly 80 percent of freshmen respondents wish they did not have to be on

 All comments eligible for publication in Daily Pennsylvanian, Inc. publications.